How to Make a YouTube Video (Beginner’s Guide)

 You can do so much with screen recording software, a simple video editor, a smartphone, and creativity.
 These tools can help you learn the basics of video creation and help you practice good techniques that will be beneficial no matter what gear you use.

 People create all kinds of videos on YouTube.
 The best video you can start with is an instructional video.
-According to a recent TechSmith study, 53% of people reported watching two or more instructional videos per week (up 152% compared to 2013).
+According to a recent TechSmith study, 66% of respondents watch an instructional or informational video at least once weekly.

 A simple tutorial or how-to video is a great way to get your feet wet.
 A tutorial video simply answers a question someone asked.
 It could be “How to Freeze Panes in Excel” or “How to Change Your Oil.”
 Either way, you’re simply sharing your expert knowledge with others.
 These types of videos are all over YouTube, and with good reason.